walterairs/ESP32photoresistor/Report.md

 To minimize these errors, ensuring proper calibration of equipment, minimizing external interferences, maintaining a consistent environment, and positioning the photoresistor appropriately for accurate lux measurements.
 Additionally, it is good to cross-validate measurements with other reliable lux measurement devices for confirmation.

 ### Best guess of Error
-Despite the resources and circumstances we got sensor error of +-82 lux.
+Using calibrated instrument, the mean error is +-82 lux.
 Check [linearization](#Linearization) for more info.

 ### Type-B uncertainty information